Introduction

 Compact canonical constructor of a record class

-In the above example, the only need to declare an explicit canonical constructor is to validate the low and high bound values.
+In the above example, since the only need to declare an explicit canonical constructor is to validate the low and high bound values.
 There is an option to declare the constructor in a compact way by eliding (omitting) the formal parameters list.
 It would look like

 public record Range(int low, int high) {